mkraenz/you-are-awesome-app/README.md

 #### Google and Firebase integration

-`google-firebase-web.js`, `google-services.json`, `GoogleService-Info.plist` are generated with fake data.
+`.env`, `google-services.json`, `GoogleService-Info.plist` are generated with fake data.
 This _fake data suffices to run most of the app_.
 Some features like Google Analytics for Firebase are not available though.
 The real data may only be shared internally.
 Talk to the repo owner.

 ## Production